Tom-Nagy/family-friendly/README.md

 ## Features

 To build this project, I use Flask framework with the Jinja templating language.
-For consistency acroos the website some features will be repeated and functionality will be kept as simple and direct as possible.
+For consistency across the website some features will be repeated and functionality will be kept as simple and direct as possible.

 Features are published in a separate file, please see [FEATURES.md](FEATURES.md) for full details.